ReSwift/ReSwift/README.md

     github "ReSwift/ReSwift"

-# Checking out Source Code and Running Tests
+# Checking out Source Code

 Due to an [issue in Nimble](https://github.com/Quick/Nimble/issues/213) at the moment, tvOS tests will fail if building Nimble / Quick from source.
 You can however install Nimble & Quick from binaries then rebuild OSX & iOS only.
 After checkout, run the following from the terminal: